-And so this morning and next Lord’s day morning, I want to speak to you on the subject, the sufficiency of Scripture.
-The sufficiency of Scripture.
+And so, this morning and next Lord’s Day morning, I want to speak to you on the subject, the sufficiency of Scripture, the sufficiency of Scripture.
 I really believe this is a vital, vital subject.
-In fact, I trust that even after the messages have been given and you’ve heard them, you’ll pick up the tapes because I think these are things that you will want to refer to again and again and give to other people.
+In fact, I – I trust that even after the messages have been given and you’ve heard them, you’ll pick up the tapes because I think these are things that you will want to refer to again and again and give to other people.
 I’m not going to tell you my perspective on things.
-I’m not going to try to deal with the sufficiency of Scripture from a philosophical viewpoint, or an experiential one, but what I want to do is have us look together at the Word of God and see what it says about its own sufficiency.
+I’m not going to try to deal with the sufficiency of Scripture from a philosophical viewpoint or an experiential one.
+But what I want to do is have us look together at the Word of God and see what it says about its own sufficiency.
 And as a church and as people whose lives are built upon the foundation of the Word of God, this is a very, very important study.

 Peter Wagner recently said at the American Association of Bible Colleges Convention, quote, “The simple gospel is no longer adequate without signs and wonders.”
 End quote.
 We cannot reach the world, he is saying, with just the Word of God.
 We have to have signs and wonders.
 And he is talking, along with many others, about finding the power source and delving into supernatural powers to do miracles and create these signs and wonders.